Professionals

 • embedding within regular GP care for complications and aftercare in line with other forms of additional provision

-• GPs who wish to call us with a question: please send message and we will call back
+• Consultation: For GPS or midwives who wish to call us with a question, please use the number you were previously given or send a message and we will call you back the same day

 How do we work?

-Following a careful review of the application form by a staff member, the form is re-examined by the prescribing doctor (four-eyes principle) when prescribing.
-If there are any questions, we will contact the woman for a telephone consultation, a brief email response, or for example, a request to have an ultrasound scan.
-This can then be provided to us.
+Following careful review of the application form by a member of staff, the form is re-assessed by the prescribing doctor when prescribing (four-eyes principle).
+If there are any questions, we will contact the pregnant individual for a telephone conversation, a brief email response, or for them to request an ultrasound, for example.
+This can then be submitted to us.

 We will send the prescription to the pharmacy that the unintentionally pregnant person has provided.
 In addition to the prescription, the pharmacist will also receive a link to the The KNMP's abortus dossier and to the Guideline for General Practitioners on Unintended Pregnancy.
 By the end of 2024, all pharmacists will have been informed.